 - Pastry Chef

-The food service specialist (FS) receives comprehensive training in all facets of food preparation including culinary fundamentals, advanced culinary methods and techniques that include baking, sauces, seafood cookery, starch cookery, cake decorating and protein fabrication.
-Training also includes instruction in accounting and purchasing, inventory management, military leadership, and time management.
+The Food Service Specialist (FS) receives comprehensive training in all facets of food preparation including culinary fundamentals, advanced culinary methods and techniques that include baking, sauces, seafood cookery, starch cookery, cake decorating and protein fabrication.
+Training also includes instruction in accounting and purchasing, inventory management, military leadership, nutrition and time management.
 FSs will also learn about equipment use and safety, sanitation, and dining-facility management.
 Many of the jobs, training, and experiences that FSs are exposed to prepare them to transition into a variety of food service related fields in the civilian sector.
 The Coast Guard Food Service rating prides themselves with scratch cooking techniques used throughout the United States.

 Types of Duty:

 CSs serve in approximately 370 units worldwide supporting the Coast Guard mission by preparing nutritious meals for the crew and serving in various collateral duties on board the unit.

-You'll start your career as an FS with either 12 weeks of specialized instruction at FS 'A' school at Training Center Petaluma, Calif., or with on-the-job training.
-After your initial study and spending some time in the fleet, other training opportunities will become available.
+You'll start your career as an FS with either 13 weeks of specialized instruction at Coast Guard culinary school at Training Center Petaluma, California.
+After your initial study and spending time in the fleet, other training opportunities will become available.

 Advanced food service training and instruction include: